 What is actinic keratosis?

 Actinic keratosis is a skin growth caused by sun damage.
 It can turn into skin cancer, but this isn't common.
 Actinic keratoses, also called solar keratoses, are small red, brown, or skin-coloured scaly patches.
-They are most common on the face, neck, hands, and forearms.
+They are most common on the scalp, face, neck, hands, and forearms.

 Your doctor can remove these growths by freezing or scraping them off or by putting medicines on them.